SAP-archive/teched2021-DEV261/README.md

 - [nodejs version 14.\*](https://nodejs.org/en/download/)
 - [jq](https://stedolan.github.io/jq/) - for JSON processing in CLI
 - [Docker Desktop](https://www.docker.com/) installed with a valid public account
-  > Be aware of the terms of Docker for usage in enterprises.
+  > ⚠ NOTE: Be aware of the terms of Docker for usage in enterprises.
 For details see [link](https://www.docker.com/blog/updating-product-subscriptions/)

+> ⚠ NOTE: The various hands-on exercises uses [docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) extensively.
+A basic knowledge of these technoogies will also be helpful.

 ## Exercises